Cover times in dynamical systems: Setup and results for the exponentially mixing case

 \subsection{Uniformly large images for family of punctured maps}

 Suppose $(f,\mu)$ satisfies \ref{a1}-\ref{a4}, in particular so that the constants $n_1$ from \eqref{n1} and $c_m$ from \ref{a4} are well-defined.
+The main result of this section is Lemma \ref{bigimages} where we show a uniform large images property for a family of punctured maps, where each punctured map is obtained from $(f,\mu)$ by introducing a `hole' $U$ in the system.
 We say that the system $(f,\mu)$ satisfies \labeltext{(U)}{U} (U) if there exists $\delta_0>0$ such that for each $0<\delta\le \delta_0$ we can find a finite collection $\U_\delta$ of closed subintervals of $U \subset I$ which satisfy the following assumptions:

 \begin{enumerate} \item [{(U)(a)}]\labeltext{(U)(a)}{Ua} There exists $0<t<1<T$ such that for all $U \in\U(\delta_0):=\bigcup_{0<\delta\le \delta_0} \bigcup \{U: U \in \U_\delta\}$, there exists $x \in \Lambda$ such that $B(x,t\delta) \subseteq U \subseteq B(x,T\delta)$;